What are you waiting for?

 • Education on severe aortic stenosis and symptoms checklist once it becomes severe

-• Information on TAVR as a treatment option
+• Information on TAVI as a treatment option

 • Discussion guide for talking with your doctor